 Enjoy music, art, history, and celebrations

 The Foundation’s most recent challenge has been funding and rebuilding the Waterford Old School, severely damaged by fire in 2007.
-In spring 2012 the beautifully restored classroom building and its new auditorium reopened for Waterford’s acclaimed classical Concert Series, Books & Wine gatherings, History & Ideas lectures, and art and photography exhibits.
+In spring 2012 the beautifully restored classroom building and its new auditorium reopened for Waterford’s acclaimed classical Concert Series, Old Schoolhouse Rocks concerts, book talks, and art and photography exhibits.
 The Old School and other historic properties are also available to rent for meetings, weddings, and special events.

 Join us in making history